Tibo-Ulens/sstatic/docs/sstat.md

 It, unlike the [`header`](#header) node, *will* appear in the table of contents.

+The content of the very first `title` node (the only `h1` element on the page) will also be used as the page's title in the browser.

 `title` nodes should probably be the first child of their parent node.

 ```lisp